 If our experienced makers are making your curtains – or if you are making them yourself- you’ll need accurate measuements to get the very best result.
-To measure for curtains, this involves taking two measurements on your window – the width and the drop.
+To measure for curtains, you’ll need two measurements on your window – the width and the drop.
 You will get the most accurate measurements if your pole or track is already fitted and you measure with it in place.

-- In order to measure for curtains correctly, you will need to know what kind of curtains you want and how long you want them to be.
-For eyelet curtains you should measure the drop from 1”/2.5 cm above the pole to where you want the curtain to finish.
-For tab top curtains measure from the top of the pole and then subtract the length of the tabs you are making.
-For other finishes on poles you should measure from the bottom of your curtain rings to where you want the curtain to finish.
+Eyelet curtains: measure the drop from 1”/2.5 cm above the pole to where you want the curtain to finish.
+Tab top curtains should be measured from the top of the pole; then subtract the length of the tabs you are making.
+All other types of header: If you have a pole, measure from the bottom of your curtain rings to where you want the curtain to finish.
 For curtain track you should measure from the top of the track to where you want the curtain to finish.

-- Curtains within a window recess usually finish just above the windowsill.
-Curtains hung outside a window recess usually finish below the windowsill (approx 4-6”/10-15cm or to your preference), but you can choose to make them longer if you desire.
-Floor length curtains can finish just above the floor (to make them easy to draw), just on the floor (to keep out draughts), or can be made a couple of inches longer to add weight.
+Curtains within a window recess usually finish just above the windowsill, whereas curtains hung outside a window recess usually longer.
+They can finish below the windowsill (approx 4-6”/10-15cm or to your preference), or you can choose to make them longer if you desire.
+Floor length curtains can finish just above the floor (to make them easy to draw), just on the floor (to keep out draughts), or can be made a couple of inches longer to add weight and a luxurious feel.

-- Once you have measured the drop then you need to measure the width of your track or pole.
+Once you have measured the drop, simply to measure the width of your track or pole.
 Add in any overlap which is in place on your track fixings.
-For poles measure from just outside where the pole is fixed to the wall on each side.
+For poles, measure from just outside where the pole is fixed to the wall.

-The next step is to calculate how many widths of fabric you will need for your window.
-This will depend on how full you want your curtains.
+First calculate how many widths of fabric you will need for your window.
+This will depend on how full (or gathered) you want your curtains.

-- For triple pleat curtains you may need 2.5 times fullness (or as recommended on any tape you are using) (multiply the width by 2.5)
+For triple pleat curtains you may need 2.5 times fullness (multiply the width by 2.5)

-When you have multiplied your measured width by the fullness you need, divide this figure by the width of the fabric:
+In step 1 you multiplied your measured window width by the fullness you wanted; now you need to divide this figure by the width of the fabric like this:

 x 2 for fullness = 420cm

-Now you know how many widths you need the next stage is to calculate the length of fabric you need for each width.
-You will need to add a hem allowance to your drop.
+Now you know how many widths you need, the next stage is to calculate the length of fabric you need for each drop.
+You will need to add a hem allowance to each drop.
 We usually add 8”/20cm to the drop to get the length of fabric needed.
 This gives 2”/5cm of turning at the top and a double thickness hem of 3”/7.5cm at the bottom.

 Next, check your fabric for a pattern repeat.
 When curtain fabric has a pattern and you need more than one width of fabric, it is usual for all curtains or joined fabrics to start at the same place on the pattern in order to make them match.
 (For vertical stripes, plain fabrics or only one width of fabric this step is not needed).
-Take the fabric length and divide by the fabric repeat, then go up to the next whole pattern repeat.
+Divide the fabric length by the pattern repeat, then round up to the next whole pattern repeat.
 To check your pattern repeat, look for an obvious detail in the pattern, and check the fabric until you see the same detail again; now measure from one to the other.
 In this example the pattern repeat is 65cm:

 Add hem allowance of 20cm = 160cm